The Sword of Reckoning: Chapter 1 Sneak Peek

 How much should I reveal before he thinks I’m crazy?
 Would he believe her?

-She walked over to the table and sat again.
-Words failed her.
-Everything from the past jumbled in heaps.
-Inhaling a deep breath, the best thing to do was to let him in and worry about his impressions later.
-“The party was okay although weird at the same time.
-I can’t explain it but the people, they were just off, most.
-We had some fun, drank but nothing crazy.
-Not like the rest of the party-goers.
-It was time to leave but Jenna’s car wouldn’t start so one of the guys we’d met was asked by the host to give us a lift home.”
+“The party was…okay, although weird at the same time.
+I can’t explain it but most of the guests, they were just off, somehow.
+We had a drink or two, but nothing crazy.
+Not like the rest of the partygoers.
+When it was time to leave, Jenna’s car wouldn’t start, so the host asked one of the guys we’d just met to drive us home.”

-“He’s the one that attacked you?”
+“He’s the one who attacked you?”

 “He…” How could she explain what happened next?